Postdoctoral Fellowship Positions (up to 13 positions)

 In addition to the experiences working with medical teams described above, the fellows will also participate in a range of other pediatric psychology experiences described below in the section, “Activities Common to All Tracks.”

-V. Acute Mental Health Services Track (1-2 positions):
+III.
+Acute Mental Health Services Track (2 positions):

-One-two fellows will work with CHOC spectrum of acute mental health services over the course of the training year.
-This fellowship will provide the trainee with the opportunity for an immersive training experience in 3 acute mental health settings with multidisciplinary teams, including inpatient psychiatric services (on the Mental Health Inpatient Center), emergency room psychiatric evaluations (in the CHOC Emergency Department, Mental Health Emergency Services team) and an intensive outpatient program for adolescents.
-Presenting problems range from suicidal ideation, suicide attempt, non-suicidal self-injury, psychosis, aggressive behavior/danger to others, altered mental status, and severe psychopathology.
+Two fellows will work with CHOC spectrum of acute mental health services over the course of the training year.
+This fellowship will provide the trainee with the opportunity for an immersive training experience in 3 acute mental health settings with multidisciplinary teams, an intensive outpatient program for adolescents, an inpatient medical stabilization of eating disorders program, and emergency room psychiatric evaluations (in the CHOC Emergency Department, Mental Health Emergency Services team).
+Presenting problems range from suicidal ideation, suicide attempt, non-suicidal self-injury, eating disorders, psychosis, aggressive behavior/danger to others, altered mental status, and severe psychopathology.
 In each setting, patients and families are experiencing some degree of a mental health crisis and the fellow will deliver evidence-based services to the family with the goal of reducing risk and alleviating distress.
 Activities in each setting are detailed below.
 Fellows will participate in a variety of seminars over the course of the training year.
 Fellows will have the opportunity to practice supervision competencies with doctoral practicum students and/or doctoral interns.

 CHOC Intensive Outpatient Program